Aaron98990/ways-of-the-game/misconduct.md

 > A match may not start or continue if either team has fewer than seven players.
 Law 3.1

-If a team only has 10 players with no subs and two players become injured and can't play and another two are sent-off during the match, then the referee abandons the game.
+(Please note penalties exception below) If a team only has 10 players with no subs and two players become injured and can't play and another two are sent-off during the match, then the referee abandons the game.
 The team would only have six players which is lower than the required seven players.

 ## After play has restarted
 > a disciplinary sanction may only be issued after play has restarted if another match official had identified and attempted to communicate the offense to the referee before play restarted; the restart associated with the sanction does not apply.